apache/apisix-website/website/blog/2021/09/24/youpaicloud-usercase.md

 ![Traefik](https://static.apiseven.com/202108/1632469875567-61dd6fbd-757f-419f-a769-99e6aaf46f0c.png)

-Traefik is native to the cloud, with extremely simple configuration files, a distributed configuration, and support for a variety of automated configuration discovery.
+Traefik is cloud-native, with extremely simple configuration files, a distributed configuration, and support for a variety of automated configuration discovery.
 Not only support K8s, ETCD, Golang eco-language support is better, and the development cost is lower, iteration and testing ability is better.
 But it falls short at other levels, such as:

 - Weak expansibility
 - Reload is not supported